Department Chair: Jennifer Galovich

 Supervised reading or research at the lower-division level.
 Permission of department chair required.
 Consult department for applicability towards major requirements.
 Not available to first-year students.

 Advanced level independent guided readings, discussion and written projects on the history of mathematics.
+May be repeated for credit when topics vary.
 Prerequisite: instructor’s consent.

 305 Multivariable Calculus.
 (4)